 Get Seriously Muddy

-The first time Jess “The Mud Stud” Manning entered the Mountain Mud Run, he was underwhelmed with his fellow participants’ zeal.
-This was in 2015, and Manning was looking for a break from manning the TriggerPoint booth in Gear Town. “‘The Mud Run looks short and sweet,’ I thought,” he recounts.
+The first time Jess “The Mud Stud” Manning entered the Nature Valley Mountain Mud Run presented by LifeProof, he was underwhelmed with his fellow participants’ zeal for the mucky stuff.
+This was in 2015, and Manning was looking for a break from staffing a booth. “‘The Mud Run looks short and sweet,’ I thought,” he recounts.
 “But when I hit the first mud bog the other ‘athletes’ were pulling up their pant legs and tiptoeing.
 ‘This is not right,’ I thought.
 So I dove in head first and came out looking like a cross between Encino Man and a Yeti.
 Somebody took a shot of me smiling but that wasn't right either so they asked me to growl.
-That was the birth of 'The Mud Stud.' " Ever since Manning has been applying streamside mud and helping Mountain Games promote the event.
+That was the birth of 'The Mud Stud.'"
+Ever since, Manning has been applying streamside mud and helping Mountain Games promote the event.
 Well, actually, the Mud Stud has evolved since then: “I bought a five gallon bucket and some organic top soil from the hardware store.
 It’s safer that way.”
 Thanks in part to the Mud Stud’s enthusiasm, people are getting more down and dirty.
 Look for him at the start of the kids Mud Run and again at that first mud bog where he awaits to make sure there’s no tiptoeing.